 Be careful not to smudge the ink/wipe it against other things, as stains of the ink might be a hassle to get rid of.

 The following is a timelapse compiled with procreate, should you need a visual guide.

 Pro tip: If you made a mistake with your Henna, use a piece of tissue to remove it immediately before it smudges your beautiful artwork.

-Here are a few more variations of Henna designs that you can consider if you have Henna to spare.
+Here are a few more variations of Easy Henna Designs for Beginners that you can consider if you have Henna to spare.

 Start off with 2 ascending diagonal lines across your middle finger and 3 descending diagonal lines across the index finger.

 For the index finger, follow up with a row of minor arcs, followed by a row of Roman-shaped arcs.

 Fill up the Roman-shaped arcs with henna. (in the semi-circle empty space)